An Unconditionally Stable Conformal LOD-FDTD Method For Curved PEC Objects and Its Application to EMC Problems: NUMERICAL RESULTS AND DISCUSSION

 A line current source with the differential Gaussian pulse $f=(t-t_0)e^{[-{(t-t_0)^2}/{\tau^2 }]}$ $t_0=3\tau, \tau=10ns$ in the $x$ direction is used as the excitation function.
 The current source is located at (9, 2.5, 1.4)[$m$] in both coarse mesh and fine mesh.

-The $E_x$ at 66$ns$ is recorded when CFLN = 1, three slices parallel to the {\it x-o-y, y-o-z, x-o-z} plane are shown in the Fig. \ref{Fig.14}.

-Fig. \ref{Fig.14}(a)-(c) show $log(\left|E_x\right|)$ obtained by the FDTD method, the LOD-FDTD method, and the CLOD-FDTD method with coarse meshes.
-Fig. \ref{Fig.14}(d) shows $log(\left|E_x\right|)$ obtained by the LOD-FDTD method with fine meshes.
+$E_x$ at 66$ns$ is recorded when CFLN = 1, three slices parallel to the {\it xoy, yoz, xoz} plane are shown in Fig. \ref{Fig.14}.
+Figs. \ref{Fig.14}(a)-(c) show $log(\left|E_x\right|)$ obtained by the FDTD method, the LOD-FDTD method, and the CLOD-FDTD method with coarse meshes.
+Figs. \ref{Fig.14}(d) shows $log(\left|E_x\right|)$ obtained by the LOD-FDTD method with fine meshes.
 It can be found from Fig. \ref{Fig.14}(a)-(b) that results obtained by the FDTD and LOD-FDTD methods fit well with each other.
-However, comparing to Fig. \ref{Fig.14}(a)-(b), results obtained by the CLOD-FDTD method with coarse meshes have a different distribution of $Ex$ at the tail of the missile and the junction of field slices parallel to {\it x-o-y} and {\it y-o-z} plane.
+However, comparing to Figs. \ref{Fig.14}(a)-(b), results obtained by the CLOD-FDTD method with coarse meshes have a different distribution of $E_x$ at the tail of the missile and the junction of field slices parallel to {\it xoy} and {\it yoz} plane.
 Meanwhile, results obtained by the LOD-FDTD method with fine meshes agree well with results obtained by the CLOD-FDTD method with coarse meshes in the exterior region.

 Furthermore, $log(\left|E_x\right|)$ in the CLOD-FDTD method with coarse meshes and the LOD-FDTD method with fine meshes at 30$ns$, 60$ns$, 90$ns$, 120$ns$ are shown in Fig. \ref{Fig.15} and Fig. \ref{Fig.16}, relatively.
 Their results agree well with each other in the exterior region.